IEEESupComSB/CS_Challenge/TSYP CS CHLNG/README.md

 Then go and select this network in the metamask extension.

-(**)you can step these steps if you don't want to run the website locally, we hosted it on IPFS for you :) : //ipfs link goes here
+(**)you can step these steps if you don't want to run the website locally, we hosted it on IPFS for you :) : [Here](https://ipfs.io/ipfs/QmWEpdUDGmw3FGPHDiPwysT4oSEYBcsmsWBrkvb4oh7rep)

 [more on IPFS](https://ipfs.io/#how)